AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 Load the parsed `records` into your destination table to feed an ETL or ELT pipeline.
 Because a recurring report runs on a schedule, use an upsert keyed on the date so a repeated run updates the existing row instead of creating a duplicate.
 The exact statement depends on your database driver and schema.

-If your pipeline already uses a data-handling library such as [pandas](https://pandas.pydata.org/), you can load the records in a single step:
+If your pipeline already uses a data-handling library such as [pandas](https://pandas.pydata.org/), you can load the records in a single step.
+The following Python example shows how to load the records with pandas.

 ```python
 import pandas as pd